 ComEd performs assessments all year long to identify energy efficiency improvements and install energy-efficient products.
-Every day is a good day for lowering energy use and saving money.
+Every day is a good day for you to start lowering your energy use and saving money.

-The average customer saves $45 per unit annually on utility bills as a result of the free products installed during the assessment.
-You'll also learn about other ways to save and other rebates offered by ComEd and your local natural gas utility.
-Individual cost savings are not guaranteed and may vary based on weather, usage habits and energy and utility charges.
+The average customer may save up to $45 per unit annually on energy bills as a result of the free products installed during the assessment.
+You'll also learn about other ways to save and other rebates offered by ComEd and your local natural gas company.
+Individual cost savings are not guaranteed and may vary based on weather, usage habits and energy rates.

-ComEd has partnered with Nicor Gas, Peoples Gas and North Shore Gas to help you save electricity and natural gas by offering a free assessment.
-Partnering with local natural gas utilities allows us to look at your building's entire energy usage to save you even more.
+ComEd has partnered with Nicor Gas, Peoples Gas and North Shore Gas to help you save energy and natural gas by offering a free assessment.
+Partnering with local natural gas companies allows us to look at your building's entire energy use to save you even more.
 ComEd customers without natural gas service can still receive an assessment and free energy-saving products.

-No, this is a free, walk-through assessment of your building’s energy usage and includes the installation of free energy-saving products.
-An energy audit typically includes more comprehensive analytics and diagnostics including thermal imaging, blower door testing and combustion safety testing.
-An energy audit typically requires an ‘out of pocket’ expense, whereas ComEd’s home energy assessment is free.
+No, this is a free, walk-through assessment of your home’s energy usage and includes the installation of free and discounted energy-saving products.
+An energy audit typically includes more comprehensive home analytics and diagnostics including thermal imaging, blower door testing and combustion safety testing.
+An energy audit may cost $100 – $500, or more, whereas the ComEd home energy assessment is free.

-A building representative is required to be present during the assessment to accompany the energy advisor, to answer questions about your property, and provide access to individual units and common areas with space and water heating equipment.
+An individual over the age of 18 is required to be present during the assessment to accompany the energy advisor, to answer questions about your home, and to review the assessment report.

 The ComEd Energy Efficiency Program is funded in compliance with state law.